Positive Self-Talk For Kids: Importance And Ways To Teach

 1. How can positive self-talk help with goal setting in kids?

-Engaging in positive self-talk helps improve self-esteem, motivates, inspires productivity, and improves kids’ mental and physical well-being.
+Using positive affirmations for kids helps improve children’s self-esteem, motivates and inspires them, and improves their mental and physical well-being.
 Educators, parents, and counselors should encourage children to learn and practice positive self-talk early to have less stress and positive life outcomes.

 2. What are the benefits of positive self-talk in sport?

 Positive self-talk in sports can boost an athlete’s confidence and motivate them to achieve certain goals.
 It also helps to divert the attention to the focus and improve the performance or quality of the movement.
-Self-talk training also helps to cope with anxiety and provides self-efficacyiXAn individual's belief in their ability to successfully perform a task or accomplish a goal. and volitionaliXBehavior that is under an individual's control or influenced by their own choices. skills to athletes (8).
+Self-talk training also helps athletes cope with anxiety and develops their self-efficacyiAn individual's belief in their ability to successfully perform a task or accomplish a goal. and volitionaliBehavior that is under an individual's control or influenced by their own choices. skills (8).

 The bitter truth is that sometimes life is complex.
 At such moments, self-talk soothes, rejuvenates, and prepares us to give our best.
-Hence, positive self-talk is one trait you must help them imbibe.
+Hence, use positive words of encouragement for kids as often as you can and encourage them to do the same.
 Teaching positive self-talk to kids is challenging, especially if your child is a pessimist.
 But take the initiative and be consistent.
 Tell them about the wonders being optimistic can do and nudge them towards thinking positively frequently.
 Once your child starts seeing the benefits of positive self-talk, they will start using it in their life.

 Infographic: Phrases To Induce Positivity In Children